LAWS 7019 International Criminal Law and Justice

 - International Tribunals: the Nuremberg and Tokyo Trials, the United Nations ad hoc Tribunals (Former Yugoslavia/Rwanda), other International(ised) Tribunals

 - The international criminal court, Jurisdiction and procedural Issues

 - Punishment under international criminal Law and The function and role of Truth Commissions

 The following table summarises the standard assessment tasks for this subject.
 Please note this is a guide only.
 Assessment tasks are regularly updated, where there is a difference your Learning Guide takes precedence.

-- Robert Cryer et al, An Introduction to International Criminal Law and Procedure (Cambridge University Press, 3rd ed, 2014).
+- Cryer, R, D Robinson and S Vasiliev, An Introduction to International Criminal Law and Procedure (Cambridge University Press, 4th ed, 2019)

 Parramatta - Victoria Rd